wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 }
 ```

-build the CAPI image in the target OpenStack project:
+## build the CAPI image in the target OpenStack project:

 ```
 cd image-builder/images/capi
 PACKER_VAR_FILES=/path/to/packer_var_file.json make build-openstack-ubuntu-2204
-take some time to run, generates new image Ubuntu-Jammy-22.04-20240514-kube-1.30.2 in the target OpenStack project Check in the OpenStack project that the image built ok (either via the openstack client, or via the Horizon GUI for the target OpenStack project
 ```

+takes some time to run, generates new image Ubuntu-Jammy-22.04-20240514-kube-1.30.2 in the target OpenStack project

+Check in the target OpenStack project that the image built ok (either via the openstack client, or via the Horizon GUI for the target OpenStack project

-# Create new Kubernetes cluster for actual use
+## Create new Kubernetes cluster for actual use

-The following assumes the management cluster is up and running.
+The following assumes the management cluster is up and running and compatible images have been created in the target project

 ## Create application credentials